-- (2) Submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions affecting the status of the individual. - (3) Such conduct has the purpose or effect of unreasonably interfering with an individual's work or classroom performance, or creating an intimidating, hostile, or offensive working or academic environment.
+- (1) Submission to such conduct is, explicitly or implicitly, made a term or condition of an individual's employment or classroom evaluation. - (2) Submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions affecting the status of the individual. - (3) Such conduct has the purpose or effect of unreasonably interfering with an individual's work or classroom performance, or creating an intimidating, hostile, or offensive working or academic environment.